-Previous studies on LF-FD-OCT have placed emphasis on utilizing high-speed 2D cameras in spectrographs to achieve rapid imaging speeds, ranging from a few hundred thousand to megahertz A-scan capture speed22-26.
-These cameras have been available at prices ranging from thousands to tens of thousands of pounds.
-Additionally, supercontinuum (SC) sources have gained popularity in recent LF-FD-OCT systems due to their ability to achieve axial resolutions that are challenging to attain with SLD sources^{23,26}.
-As a result, it has become common to compare these systems to point-scanning SS-OCT systems within a similar cost range, rather than the more affordable and widely used SD-OCT systems that share similarities in system configuration with LF-FD-OCT (e.g., SLD light source and spectrometer/spectrograph design).
-This perpetuates the perception that there is a correlation between imaging speed and system cost, wherein a one-order increase in imaging speed typically results in a one-order increase in system cost.
-Table 2 provides a comparison between low-cost LF-FD-OCT and representative LF-FD-OCT systems, considering imaging performance parameters associated with the adopted camera and light source.
-It is evident that the low-cost LF-FD-OCT system, while demonstrating "entry-level" performance in terms of resolution and achievable speed, has significantly reduced the overall system cost.
+Previous studies on LF-FD-OCT have placed emphasis on utilizing high-speed 2D cameras in 404 405 spectrographs to achieve rapid imaging speeds.
+These cameras, depending on the number of vertical pixels employed, have been available at prices ranging from thousands to tens of 406 407 thousands of pounds [22-26].
+Additionally, supercontinuum (SC) sources have gained popularity in recent LF-FD-OCT systems due to their ability to achieve axial resolutions that are challenging to 408 409 attain with SLD sources [23,26].
+As a result, it has become common to compare these systems to 410 point-scanning SS-OCT systems within a similar cost range, rather than the more affordable and 411 widely used SD-OCT systems that share similarities in system configuration with LF-FD-OCT (e.g., SLD light source and spectrometer/spectrograph design).
+This perpetuates the perception that 412 there is a correlation between imaging speed and system cost, wherein a one-order increase in 413 imaging speed typically results in a one-order increase in system cost.
+Table 2 provides a 414 comparison between low-cost LF-FD-OCT and representative LF-FD-OCT systems, considering 415 imaging performance parameters associated with the adopted camera and light source.
+It is evident 416 417 that the low-cost LF-FD-OCT system, while demonstrating "entry-level" performance in terms of 418 resolution and achievable speed, has significantly reduced the overall system cost.